 Both Individuals and businesses are still expected to file by the 15th of April–especially to receive any applicable tax refunds in a timely manner–unless they turn in paperwork for an automatic six-month extension.
 The administration has also thought about pushing off the estimated quarterly tax payments that self-employed workers and businesses owe the Internal Revenue Service (IRS) during the year.

 Those who are eligible for refundable tax breaks like the child tax credit and the earned income tax credit should generally file early so that they can receive a refund check sooner as well.
 Those who own a business or invest their funds in several partnerships may qualify for an automatic six-month extension to file since their tax returns are more complex.
 In a typical year, they’d have to submit 90% of their tax liability by April 15 or deal with interest and penalties for the late payment.

 The IRS typically prolongs the filing deadline for natural disaster victims with no other option.
 For example, back in 2018, the IRS extended the due date by 24 hours when the computer system crashed on the deadline, and taxpayers had no way to submit their returns.

-How Murray & Kirchner Can Help You This Tax Season
+How Abby Can Help You This Tax Season

 Nearly 68 million people have already completed their tax returns as of March 6, according to recent data compiled from the IRS.
 That only accounts for nearly 45% of the returns the agency anticipates to get this year.

 We can help take the anxieties out of filing taxes and ease the process for a fair price.
 You don’t have to file your taxes on your own.
-Be proactive and consult with Murray & Kirchner CPA, LLC, now!
+Be proactive and consult with Abigail Y. Murray CPA, LLC!